Preparing Sassy water in my kitchen, stay watered down

 • It is recommended that adults drink eight 8-ounce glasses of water each day.

 • To determine one’s ideal daily water intake, experts at the Mayo Clinic suggest dividing your body weight in half and using this number as the ounces of water you should consume.
-Based on this formula, a 125-pound person should consume the recommended eight servings of water each day.
+Based on this formula, a 125-pound person should consume the recommended eight servings of water daily.

 • We lose a pint or more of water every day by breathing!

-• We normally lose a total of 10 cups of fluid a day in exhaled air, perspiration, and other bodily secretions.
+• We normally lose 10 cups of fluid a day through exhaled air, perspiration, and other bodily secretions.

 • The body tends to dehydrate while traveling, particularly on airplanes.
 An additional 8 oz. of water per hour is suggested.